-The Import/Update page has an unique URL.
+The Import/Update page has a unique URL.
 You can save the page URL and get back to it later to track the progress and see the results.
 If the page was closed for some reason, the process will continue in the background.
-Make sure data was migrated or updated prior working with the same project.
+Make sure data was migrated or updated prior to working with the same project.

 Why rapid growth of the repository and/or significant CPU consumption may occur and how to avoid it?

 Content import from GC to AEM consists of three simultaneous actions:

 The session save action occurs for each new page, page properties and for each asset.
 If you perform an import of a large number of rich media pages (more than 500), you may discover two issues:

 Significant CPU consumption.

 These two issues have a single reason, after every new asset written into DAM, Update Asset Workflow begins creation of multiple renditions for images, and thumbnails for PDF files.